pzivich/zEpid/docs/Time-Fixed Exposure.rst

 values from two unit width (-1 to 1) to unit width (-0.87 to 0.13).
 However, we don't have point identification.
 The following methods allow for point identification under the assumption of conditional exchangeability.

-Our unadjusted estimate is -0.05 (-0.13, 0.04), which we could cautiously interpret as: ART is associated with a 4.5% point reduction (95% CL: -0.128, 0.038) in the probability of death at 45-weeks.
+Our unadjusted estimate is -0.05 (-0.13, 0.04), which we could interpret as: ART is associated with a 4.5% point reduction (95% CL: -0.13, 0.04) in the probability of death at 45-weeks.
+However, this interpretation implies that ART is given randomly (which is unlikely to occur in the data).

 Parametric g-formula
 ----------------------------------------